How to Clean Wood Floors

 So the oily polish on top of the epoxy made this floor worse than walking on pure ice.
 I explained to my sister that the wood surface was coated with an epoxy, the polish and wax would not help, and could actually harm the surface depending on whatever chemical she used.

-We use a solution of 1 capful of vinegar to 1 gallon of water.
+Use a solution of 1/2 to 1 cup of vinegar to 1 gallon of water.
 The vinegar smell dissipates quickly, it is a natural germ killer and deodorizer that leaves no residue and makes the floor shine brightly.
 No rinsing required.

 If vinegar and water does not work for you, it's likely the floor needs a new surface finish.
 Remember that you should not wax a surface finished floor, but you might need to contact a wood floor finisher and have the floor surface reapplied.